GNOME/gedit-latex/README.md

 gedit-latex is a plugin that provides features to ease the edition of latex documents in the Gedit text editor.

+You can either

+* install a package from your distribution (note it is called [`gedit-latex-plugin`](https://repology.org/project/gedit-latex-plugin/versions) in Debian and derivatives, [`gedit-latex`](https://repology.org/project/gedit-latex/versions) in other distros such as Red-Hat derivatives),
+* run from source (see below).

+Then, activate the plugin in the "`Preferences`" -> "`Plugins`" menu.

 Requirements
 ============